-As with other securities, you will need to pay negotiated brokerage commissions and the Stock Exchange trading fee, which is currently at the rate of 0.005% and the SFC transaction levy, which is currently at the rate of 0.0027%.
-A trading tariff of HK\$0.50 is payable to the Stock Exchange on each and every purchase or sale transaction and the decision of whether or not to pass the trading tariff on to you is at the discretion of brokers.
+As with other securities, you will need to pay negotiated brokerage commissions and the Stock Exchange trading fee, which is currently at the rate of 0.00565%, the SFC transaction levy, which is currently at the rate of 0.0027% and the Accounting and Financial Reporting Council ("AFRC") transaction levy, which is currently at the rate of 0.00015%.
 The Shares are traded in Hong Kong dollars (HK\$) on the Stock Exchange in board lots of 5 Shares.
 The primary trading market for the Shares is in the U.S., where the Shares have been listed on the NYSE Arca.